 Santiago Lake Atitlan Guatemala – culture and tradition

 We woke in the serenity of the beautiful gardens of Bambu Hotel, on the shore of Lake Atitlan.
 Surrounded by volcanoes, and green rolling hills with the mirror stillness of the lake in front.
 As I sat out with my morning coffee, I felt the peace of God all around me.
 I watched several locals paddle their way across the lake, probably off to work.
-I sit and enjoy the serenity, while my son runs around and takes a few photos in the awesome grounds.
+I sit and enjoy the serenity, while my son runs around and takes a few photos on the awesome grounds.

-Here in Santiago you will find in many ways time has stood still.
+Here in Santiago, you will find in many ways time has stood still.

 She tells me it is a fruit, and it is spiky like a kiwi fruit.
 As I try it, it tastes like a warm – yes warm, squishy watery potato, and not a fruit.
-Turns out it is vegetable.
+Turns out it is a vegetable.
 They love it as I pull faces and think it is strange, especially as I was expecting something sweet.

 I give them some money for the experience and we head up to a vantage point that looks out across the central square and the streets filled with sellers and buyers.

 If you go to Antigua, try to head upstairs and not just stick to the street.
-Here you will find little local sellers with hardware, clothing, toiletries and other traditional items for sale at a fraction of the cost.
+Here you will find little local sellers with hardware, clothing, toiletries, and other traditional items for sale at a fraction of the cost.

 We end up getting side-tracked in the “Central Park” or town square.

-Locals sell second-hand clothes spread out on cloth.
+Locals sell second-hand clothes spread out on a cloth.
 Men in traditional clothing including the hat and shorts with the belt sashed around their waist sit and talk and pass the day.

 Kids play basketball amongst the avocado sellers.
-Oh so many avocados!
+Oh, so many avocados!
 Guacamole heaven 🙂

 We enter via the courtyard and discover they are making floral carpets.

-Inside the church the statues are catholic, but they wear the scarves of the Mayan faith.
+Inside the church the statues are Catholic, but they wear the scarves of the Mayan faith.